The PTP Academy

 - Excursions to Broadway or Off-Broadway shows

-- Summer Lab, a 2-week summer theatre intensive
+- Summer Lab—a 2-week summer theatre intensive

-- Wraparound Services: In partnership with local organizations, young artists can receive priority access to resources and opportunities.
+- Wraparound Services- In partnership with local organizations, young artists can receive priority access to resources and opportunities.

-Academy Core Admissions Process
+PTP Academy Admissions Process

 Step 1: Apply